 - Information about tools, training opportunities, and events, inside and outside KU Leuven.
 This includes, for example, much-needed training opportunities on specific tools.
 This way, the blog can serve as an intermediary for all kinds of courses/tools related to digital scholarship;

 - In-depth posts about common issues that our researchers are faced with;

-- Researcher stories or interviews in which Faculty of Arts researchers can showcase their work and tool use, both to highlight their scholarship and to inspire other Faculty of Arts researchers.
+- Researcher stories or interviews in which researchers can showcase their work and tool use, both to highlight their scholarship and to inspire other Faculty of Arts researchers.

 Would you like to stay up to date with new posts on the Scholarly Tales blog right from Outlook?
 In this blog post we describe how you can do this.

 This blog is complementary to our Zotero community, where we are building a library of useful resources within the field of digital scholarship.

 We are very much open to input from the research community.
 If you want to write a post or be involved in the blog in any other way, please get in touch!

 Laura Mesotten is the team leader of the KU Leuven Libraries Artes Research Team with an expertise in scholarly communication and Open Science.
 Her work especially focuses on everything related to Open Access publishing and she co-manages the KU Leuven Fund for Fair OA.
 She is also the coordinator of Lirias, the academic database of the KU Leuven Association, for the Faculty of Arts.
 Laura obtained a Bachelor (2010) and Master (2011) in History and a Master (2012) in Cultural Studies at KU Leuven.
 She also holds a PhD in History (2017) from the European University Institute in Florence, Italy.
 Her dissertation entitled ‘Behind the curtains of diplomacy: the household, material culture and networks of French ambassadors in Venice (1550-1610)’ studies the social and cultural facets of early modern diplomacy.